TarantulaTechnology/bitcoind-docker/README.md

 Review the Makefile for commands.

-1,2,3 are dockerfiles for each step encapusulating 1)core dev requirements, 2) Berkely DB 4.8, 3) Bitcoin Core. final is just a wrapper on 3.
+bitcoind-dev-base-01, 2, and 3 are dockerfiles for each step encapusulating 1) core dev requirements, 2) Berkely DB 4.8, 3) Bitcoin Core.

+bitcoind-dev-base-final is a wrapper on 3.

-You can run 1,2,3,and then use final or bitcoind which contains 1,2,3.
+You run bitcoind-dev-base-01, 2, 3, and then use final.

+Or if want to build everything from one dockerfile then user ubuntu.bitcoind.dockerfile, which contains the commands from bitcoind-dev-base-01, 2, and 3.

-I don't store the image because it is over 3 gig, I perfer to clone this and use the dockerfile(s) to build the image loacally.
-Once built it can be rerun as often as desired.
+I don't store the built image because it is over 3 gig, I perfer to git clone this repo and use the dockerfiles to build the image locally.
+Once built bitcoind can be run as often as desired.

+Commands to create bob and alice VMs for Docker: docker-machine create --driver virtualbox alice docker-machine create --driver virtualbox bob

+Connect to alice:
+eval $(docker-machine env alice)

+Connect to bob:
+eval $(docker-machine env bob)

+Some example commands that can be executed after build and running two instances, alice and bob: docker exec alice bitcoin-cli -regtest getinfo docker exec alice bitcoin-cli -regtest -help docker exec alice bitcoin-cli -regtest help docker exec alice bitcoin-cli -regtest getwalletinfo docker exec alice bitcoin-cli -regtest settxfee 0.0000001 docker exec alice bitcoin-cli -regtest getwalletinfo docker exec alice bitcoin-cli -regtest getinfo docker exec alice bitcoin-cli -regtest generate 25 docker exec alice bitcoin-cli -regtest getinfo docker exec alice bitcoin-cli -regtest getmininginfo docker exec alice bitcoin-cli -regtest getconnectioncount docker exec alice bitcoin-cli -regtest getpeerinfo

 Have fun!